-- 183 patients.
-This is followed by conductive hearing impairment.
-This is contrary to the findings reported - 184 by study done in another center [35-38].
-The Sensorineural hearing loss might likely be the result of - 185 an irreversible neutral damage from infection, ototoxicity or trauma.
-Conductive hearing impairment - 186 was due to pathology such as cerumen impaction in the external auditory canal, fluid in the middle - 187 ear and CSOM.
-These disorders are common in individual with low immune status. - 188 In this study, based on degree of hearing impairment the most prevalent was mild hearing - 189 impairment while the least common were profound hearing impairment.
-Presumably, severe and - 190 profound hearing impairment were either on street begging for Alms or could not afford hospital - bill.
-Additionally, this finding is in agreement with studies on hearing impairment in children [37-38]. - 192 Main middle ear pathology from tympanometry findings was type B followed by type C. This was - similar to reported findings in other study [21]. - 194 In this study, common effect of hearing impairment on quality of life were embarrassment, - aggressiveness, social dysfunction and poor academic performance.
-This is similar to reportedfindings in a hearing profile study [39]. - 197 Management of patients with hearing impairment depends on the cause, associated complications, - degree, type of loss and effect on quality of life.
-In this study, the group that had conservative - 199 treatment were those that had earwax impaction removal by using Jobson Hornes' prop or ear - 200 syringing after softening with cerumen disolvent agent.
-Chronic suppurative otitis media and otitis - 201 externa were managed by administration of broad spectrum antibiotics and topical aural dressing. - 202 The surgery/procedure such as mastoidectomy, middle ear surgery and adenoid and tonsillar - 203 surgeries based on our findings to eliminate potential source of middle ear infection and - tympanoplasty were done to restore hearing apparatus.
-Assistive hearing devices and amplification are not readily available and affordable, and they are difficult to maintain by majority of our - 206 patients.
+196 impairment while the least common were profound hearing impairment.
+Presumably, severe and

+197 profound hearing impairment were either on street begging for Alms or could not afford the hospital

+- 199 Main middle ear pathology from tympanometry findings was type B followed by type C. This was - similar to reported findings in another study [21].

+In this study, the common effect of hearing impairment on quality of life was the embarrassment, aggressiveness, social dysfunction and poor academic performance.
+This is similar to reported findings in a hearing profile study [39].

+204 Management of patients with hearing impairment depends on the cause, associated complications, 205 degree, type of loss and effect on quality of life.
+In this study, the group that had conservative 206 treatment were those that had earwax impaction removal by using Jobson Hornes' prop or ear 207 syringing after softening with cerumen solvent agent.
+Chronic suppurative otitis media and otitis 208 externa were managed by administration of broad-spectrum antibiotics and topical aural dressing.
+209 The surgery/procedure such as mastoidectomy, middle ear surgery and adenoid and tonsillar 210 surgeries based on our findings to eliminate the potential source of middle ear infection and 211 tympanoplasty were done to restore hearing apparatus.
+Assistive hearing devices and amplification 212 are not readily available and affordable, and they are difficult to maintain by the majority of our 213 patients.
 This has limited few of the patients to acquire the recommended hearing aids.
-Treatment - for severe and profound hearing impairment often require cochlear implant [40-41].
-None of the - 208 patients referred for cochlear implant in this study accept it because they could not afford this - treatment due to high cost and availability in lower income countries including Nigeria. commonly, - 210 most patients that required cochlear implant either go to special schools for the hearing impaired or - 211 end up on the street begging for alms. - 212
+Treatment 214 for severe and profound hearing impairment often require cochlear implant [40-41].
+None of the 215 patients referred for a cochlear implant in this study accept it because they could not afford this 216 treatment due to high cost and availability in lower income countries including Nigeria. commonly, 217 most patients that required cochlear implant either go to special schools for the hearing impaired or